bkrepp-ctps/mde-prototype-python/README.md

 # mde-prototype-python
 This repository several prototypes of the Model Data Explorer (MDE) in Python.
-All prototypes run in an IPython notebook environment and under the Spyder IDE.
+All prototypes were designed to run in an IPython notebook environment and under the Spyder IDE.
-The principal difference among the various prototypes is the library used to render maps:
+The principal difference among the various prototypes is the library used to (attempt to) render maps:
 1. Prototype #1 uses __matplotlib__
 2. Prototype #2 uses __folium__
 3. Prototype #3 uses __keplergl__